STORIS/material-responsive-grid/README.md

 ## Grid System ##

 There are three basic elements of this grid system: grids, rows, and columns.

-Rows must be contained by a grid.
+ - Rows must be contained by a grid
+ - Columns must be contained by a row

 ### Classes ###